MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 1. Authenicated as an internal administrator, navigate to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] in the source Entra tenant
 2. In the navigation pane of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], select **Environments** > **Environment Transfers**
 3. Select **Transfer Environments**
-4. Select the environments to be transferred, specify the Entra tenant ID of the destination tenant, optionally select a date and time at which the chosen environment(s) should transfer to the destination, and confirm
+4. Select the environment(s) to be transferred, specify the Entra tenant ID of the destination tenant, choose a date and time at which the chosen environment(s) should transfer to the destination, and confirm

 After creating a transfer on the source tenant you can review the status on the **Pending outgoing transfers** list.

 > [!IMPORTANT]
 > An environment transfer must be accepted in the destination Entra tenant **within 8 hours** of creating the transfer on the source tenant.
-If you do not specify a transfer time when initiating a transfer on the source tenant, the transfer will start immediately upon acceptance of the transfer in the destination tenant.
-If you do specify a time when initiating a transfer on the source tenant the transfer will not start before the chosen time even if the transfer is accepted on the destination tenant before the chosen time.
+If you specify a time when initiating a transfer on the source tenant the transfer will not start before the chosen time even if the transfer is accepted on the destination tenant before the chosen time.
 If the transfer is accepted on the destination tenant after the time chosen on the source tenant the transfer will run immediately upon acceptance in the destination tenant.
+If a transfer is not accepted in the destination tenant within 8 hours of creating the request in the source tenant the created operation will have status 'Skipped' on the Operations page in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
 >
-> Transfer requests are valid for two weeks; it is not possible to choose a date and time on the source tenant that is more than two weeks in the future.
+> Transfer requests are valid for two weeks if accepted on the destination tenant within 8 hours; it is not possible to choose a date and time on the source tenant that is more than two weeks in the future.

 ## Accept transfer on destination tenant